edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 ### monocart-reporter configuration

 The `monocart-reporter` configuration is done at [playwright.monocart-reporter.ts](/demos/code-coverage-with-monocart-reporter/playwright.monocart-reporter.ts).
-This separation is not necessary though, you can have everything declared in the `playwright.config.ts`.
-Code structure is up to you.

 The `monocart-reporter` has a `coverage` option which let's you configure the options for the code coverage reports.
 The configuration at [playwright.monocart-reporter.ts](/demos/code-coverage-with-monocart-reporter/playwright.monocart-reporter.ts) will create:

 - an **html report** with monocart style: this is my prefered html report.
 - an **lcov report**: which is useful to upload to some tools like [SonarQube](https://www.sonarsource.com/products/sonarqube/), etc.
 - a **covertura report**: which is useful to upload to some tools like [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), [CodeCov](https://about.codecov.io/), etc.